-Blackburn Athletic were the first club from West Lothian to become East Junior Champions in season 1933-34, but by 1937 they had folded.
-No other Junior team played in the village until New Blackburn Athletic were formed, playing a season in Lanarkshire Juvenile football before joining the Edinburgh & District Junior League for season 1964-65.
+Blackburn Athletic were the first club from West Lothian to become East Junior Champions in season 1933-34, but five years after their formation the club folded in 1937.
+No other Junior club existed in the village until the 1960’s.

-Unfortunately, with the loss of the retained players list in the post, the team had to begin the following season with mostly U21 players from the previous season.
+Unfortunately with the loss of the retained players list in the post, the team had to begin the following season with mostly U21 players from the previous season.
 However, this misfortune didn’t prevent the club from winning promotion to the A Division and knocking favourites Yoker Athletic out of the Scottish Junior Cup in front of a record 600 crowd.

 Other than a two year spell in the top flight after that promotion winning season, success has been hard to come by.
 The first of two Cup Final appearances was in the 1988 St.Michaels Cup when Ormiston Primrose triumphed 2-0 at Albyn Park, Broxburn while in season 1999-2000 the team progressed to the final of the West Lothian Millennium Cup at Almondvale Stadium in Livingston, knocking out League Champions Linlithgow Rose at their Prestonfield home on the way, only to go down 2-0 to Fauldhouse United in front of a 700 strong crowd.

 Several of the clubs players have moved into league football.
-The month before the start of the inaugural Junior season in 1980 striker Alan Irvine moved from Murrayfield Park to Hibernian for £125 and his career then took him from Scotland to England and onto Asia with appearances for Falkirk, Liverpool, Dundee United, Shrewsbury Town and Mazda of Japan.
+The month before the start of the 1980-81 Junior season striker Alan Irvine moved from Murrayfield Park to Hibernian for £125 and his career then took him from Scotland to England and onto Asia with appearances for Falkirk, Liverpool, Dundee United, Shrewsbury Town and Mazda of Japan.
 Alan finished his professional career back in Scotland with St. Mirren and finally East Fife.